 8. Mulch

-Straw mulch or other loose material applied around plants is another simple solution to help deter cucumber beetles naturally.
+Straw mulch or other loose materials around plants can help deter cucumber beetles naturally.

-Mulching newly transplanted seedlings will create a barrier that helps prevent the female beetles from laying eggs on the surrounding soil.
+Mulching new seedlings creates a barrier.
+This barrier helps prevent female beetles from laying eggs in the surrounding soil.

 9. Vacuuming